detroitenglish/haveibeenpwned-zxcvbn-lambda-api/README.md

 ### Disclaimer
 I am not affiliated with Amazon, Troy Hunt, Dropbox, haveibeenpwned, good software development in general, or any combination thereof.

-[People just seemed to think this was neat](https://twitter.com/DetroitEnglish/status/1008276231199055874), and this was the easiest solution I could come up with to share it.

 Handling user passwords is no laughing matter, so handle them with care and respect.